marktheknife/hubitat/drivers/simple-hub-monitor/README.md

 **temperature** is the temperature of the CPU.
 The value is in degrees Celsius or Fahrenheit as determined by the Temp Scale setting in Hub Details.

+Simple Hub Monitor also provides two custom functions that may be used for automation:

+**reboot** Initiate an immediate reboot of the hub.

+**rebootWithRebuild** Initiate an immediate reboot of the hub and rebuild the database on startup.

 **Please note that Simple Hub Monitor requires firmware version 2.4.3.127 or above**